The original do-it-yourself travel guide to Europe SM

 FREIGHT FORWARDERS

 For shipping furniture and other big items, you can use a shipping company.
-As discussed in part 1 of chapter 22, Moving to Europe.
+As discussed in part 1 of chapter 22, Moving to Europe: Things to Know Before You Go.
 I shipped my car from Long Beach to Rotterdam, and back to Long Beach again two years later.
 And I shipped eight oak barrels of personal belongings from Rotterdam to Long Beach.
 This do-it yourself approach is easy, and inexpensive compared to using a moving company.

 Phone Ahead